rfcx/guardian-software/README.md

 ### Step 1: Flash Android on Orange Pi (from Windows)

 1. Make sure COM 2 jumper is ON.
+(Note: in practice we found that the jumper can be OFF for the flashing process.)
 1. You need to download and install these tools
     1. [MTK Driver Installer](https://mega.nz/#F!WGwUhAZJ!xcc_4wd_UG_0OLruixz3ww!rGhSzJBL).
        Choose WIN8 if you are using Windows 8 or above.